The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

-C2D performs the spectro-photometric decomposition in each individual quasi-monochromatic image, which is created with the flux at the same wavelength position for all spaxels.
-Thus, it is important not to mix in the same image information from different restframe positions in the absorption or emission spectral features.
-In the observed spectra, spectral features are shifted due to Doppler effects, in an amount that is different according to the gas and stellar kinematics.
-Therefore, before applying C2D, we need all spaxels to have the same velocity ($V=0$~km~s$^{-1}$ at restframe) and the same line broadening (due to the velocity dispersion).
-For that, we corrected the data cube from the stellar kinematics of each spaxel.
-We calculated the LOS velocity and velocity dispersion in each spaxel of our cropped and Voronoi binned data cube, as explained in Sect.~\ref{sub:spectr_fit}.
-Accounting for the kinematics in each spaxel, we shifted the entire data cube to the rest frame and we convolved it to the maximum measured velocity dispersion in the analyzed data cube (${\sim}155$~km~s$^{-1}$).
-Since M~74 is a star-forming galaxy, spaxels in the disk region have emission lines, often strong, in their spectra.
+\item \textit{Treatment of the emission lines.} Since M~74 is a star-forming galaxy, spaxels in the disk region have emission lines, often strong, in their spectra.
 We tested C2D on the kinematic corrected data cube both with and without previously subtracting emission lines.
 The emission cleaning for these tests was conducted using \textsc{pPXF} (\citealt{Cappellari2004}, see also Sect~\ref{sub:spectr_fit}).
 We finally decided not to feed C2D with the emission-subtracted data cube, but rather use the cube including the emission.
 This choice avoided introducing any additional bias when subtracting emission lines from spectra, and gave better C2D fits.
-Since emission characterizes specific regions, such as the disk-dominated region, and not others like the very central, NSC-dominated region, preserving these differences helped C2D to perform a better multicomponent fit. \citet{MendezAbreu2019} showed the capability of C2D to process emission lines properly.
+Since emission characterizes specific regions, such as the disk-dominated region, and not others like the very central, NSC-dominated region, preserving these differences helped C2D to perform a better multicomponent fit. \citet{MendezAbreu2019} showed the capability of C2D to process emission lines properly. \end{enumerate}